In Part I, I began sharing my story and elaborating on why becoming debt free became so important to me. Below find my concluding thoughts.

 If you have pre-teens or college-bound teenagers, share this post with them.
 Also, have them listen to this Money Champ interview I was featured on.
 Then, have them follow The Young Adult Survival Guide.

-The Young Adult Survival Guide is cool blog that features the story and adventures of Phil Risher, a savvy millennial who, at age 25, paid off $30K in debt in just 12 months.
+The Young Adult Survival Guide is a cool blog that features the story and adventures of Phil Risher, a savvy millennial who, at age 25, paid off $30K in debt in just 12 months.
 Then he had the nerve, two years later, to purchase his first home (i.e., cute condo) with ALL CASH.
+Now he is chronicling his travels across the country in a short school bus he purchased and tricked out with his dog Tuney.

 Phil was my first Goodbye Broke interview.
 You can catch Phil’s Goodbye Broke interview, here.